So, you have a flat roof that’s leaking. What repair options do you have?

 This is done by installing high-quality, waterproof silicone over an existing roof.

-To restore a roof (let’s say it’s an EPDM rubber roof), a roofing contractor would identify where all the wet insulation is and remove only those areas.
+To restore a roof (let’s say it’s an EPDM rubber roof), a roofing contractor would identify the wet insulation and remove only those areas.

 They will replace the wet insulation with new, dry insulation and EPDM.

-Now they will prepare the existing roof by power washing the roof clean.
-They will also perform adhesion tests to make sure the coating will adhere correctly.
+Now, they will prepare the existing roof by power washing it clean.
+They will also perform adhesion tests to ensure the coating adheres correctly.

 Next, they will treat the seams (since these areas are prone to leaking).

-Then, they will apply a certain thickness of the coating to the entire roof.
+Then, they will apply a certain coating thickness to the entire roof.
+A thicker application grants a longer warranty.
+For example:

-NOTE: A roof restoration saves money versus a complete replacement/tear-off because the contractor is only removing the wet areas of the roof.
+NOTE: A roof restoration saves money versus a complete replacement/tear-off because the contractor only removes the wet areas of the roof.

 Re-roofing option #3 – Install a spray foam roofing system